deviodigital/delivery-fees-for-woocommerce/README.txt

 That's where the Delivery Fees for WooCommerce plugin comes in!

 We know that not all businesses ship products, instead delivering them directly to customers.

-So we created a custom WooCommerce Shipping Method to cater to delivery services like yours.
+So to go along with our [Delivery Drivers](https://www.wordpress.org/plugins/delivery-drivers-for-woocommerce) plugin, we created the Delivery Fees for WooCommerce plugin which adds a custom WooCommerce Shipping Method to cater to delivery services like yours.

 ## Features